CSA100/helpleh/README.md

 ## Live Site
 Vist our [HelpLeh!](https://helpleh.vercel.app/login) MVP site to get a glimpse of the experience volunteers would enjoy!

+You can sign-up with a fake account or use the test account:
+email: newman@test.com
+password: password

 ## Dev Environment

 1. Please provide your own Firebase API Key in an .env.local file